Booking COVID-19 booster vaccinations

 Where a patient cannot get their overseas vaccine recorded, for example, because they live too far away from one of the vaccination centres offering this service, the patient can still access subsequent doses for which they are eligible, either through attending a walk-in (if they already know which vaccine type they require, and the interval period), or through seeking advice from their GP about which subsequent vaccine(s) they need.

 Mask wearing at Hollow Way Medical Centre

-We would like to remind all patients and visitors to Hollow Way Medical Centre that wearing a mask will remain compulsory when visiting the surgery from Monday 19th July 2021.
+We would like to remind all patients and visitors to Hollow Way Medical Centre that wearing a mask remains compulsory when visiting the surgery.
 Children under the age of 11 are exempt from wearing a face covering, although they are welcome to do so.

 This is to protect vulnerable patients and our staff.